Ellie2020/Calculate-L1-Sensitivity-For-Threshold-Query/README.md

 # L1-Sensitivity-For-Threshold-Query
 Udacity & Facebook Private AI Challenge Scholarship

+The task is to measure sensitivity when people are removed from a database.
-These are the solutions for project demos from lesson 4 (Evaluating Privacy of a Function).
+In this repo are reported solutions for this project (Lesson 4-Evaluating Privacy of a Function).
-Solutions are here reported.
+The database comprises of an input dataset from which all other datasets are originated by removing one sample only (e.g. different sample every time) per dataset.

+Sensitivity is calculated for different type of queries (sum, mean and threshold).